Top Hikes in the Taupo Region

 1. Spa Park to Huka Falls

 Walk along the Waikato River starting in Spa Park, which has a natural thermal spring to relax in, and ends at the mighty Huka Falls.
 You’ll enjoy a relaxed river walk in between.
+Find out more about the walk on the Department of Conservation (DOC) website.

 To extend this walk for another 4 hours, continue along the river on the Aratiatia Rapids Walk.
 Make sure you get to the dam for10am, 12pm, 2pm (and 4pm in summer).